Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders: Literature and Discussion

-\textbf{Latency and Performance.} Some of these recommenders use social network features and other features that required substantial processing.
+Some of these recommenders use social network features and other features that require substantial processing.
 As noted by Microsoft~\cite{asthana2019whodo,Zanjani2016TSE} and Ericsson~\cite{Strand2020IEricsson}, these cannot be used in production systems due to processing delay.
-However, they did not report results on the importance of latency.
+We are unaware of any paper that reports results on latency of reviewer recommendations.
 Interestingly, when we reduced the latency from \Sentinel to \MetaRec we saw that lower latency resulted in authors seeing recommendations earlier before they had decided on who would do the review and many more clicks on recommendations.
 Future works should provide information on prediction latency.